biga-ahk/biga.ahk/docs/README.md

 <a href='https://github.com/biga-ahk/biga.ahk/blob/master/src/collection/map.ahk' class='text-muted'>source</a>

-Creates an array of values by running each element in collection thru iteratee.
+Creates an array of values by running each element in `collection` thru `iteratee`.
 The iteratee is invoked with three arguments: (value, index|key, collection).

 #### Arguments